toddbirchard/shibabot/README.md

 * `PLOTLY_USERNAME`: Plotly user to generate charts via Plotly studio.

 *Remember never to commit secrets saved in .env files to Github.*

-## Commands

-* `!giphy [param]`: Searches Giphy for the provided query and returns a randomized image within the 20 most relevant results.
-* `!stock [param]`: Stock price performance for a given symbol.
-Returns a 24-hour summary and a 30-day candlestick chart.
-* `!crypto [param]`: Crypto price performance for a given crypto currency.
-Returns a 24-hour summary and a 30-day candlestick chart.
-* `!wiki [param]`: Generates a summary of any Wikipedia entry.
-* `!imdb [param]`: Get summaries, ratings, and boxoffice performance of any movie via IMDB.